mralfiem591/paxd-default-repository/README.md

 We are working on generating README.md files for each package, which will contain info on if it is certified and/or official.

+## Custom Repiositories

+Want to create a custom repository?
+Run this command in the directory you want to make a repository in: `curl -L -o create_repo.py https://raw.githubusercontent.com/mralfiem591/paxd/refs/heads/main/create_repo.py && python create_repo.py`

 ## License

 This repository and all packages within it are licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.